FelixEmmerich/WEKIT/WEKIT/Assets/WEKIT Readme.txt

 The player can be further customized with the following strings:

+UncompressedFileExtension	The extension files receive when not put in a zip archive.
+SavePath					The standard directory where files will be saved, loaded and deleted from.
+By default Unity's persistentDataPath.
-UncompressedFileExtension	The extension files receive when not put in a zip archive CustomDirectory		Name of the folder within the standard directory (see Load, Save, Delete above) where data from this player is saved.
+CustomDirectory				Name of the folder within the standard directory where data from this player is saved.
 Folder will be created automatically if nonexistant.
 PlayerName					What this player is referred to as if part of a WekitPlayerContainer.

 Standard values for these variables can be set by implementing Unity's Reset() method.
 Note that this doesn't automatically change values on instances of the script that are already placed in a scene.